The Private Equity Review: Switzerland

 The underlying instruments can be ordinary shares with voting rights, or equity securities with the same economic rights as ordinary shares but without voting rights.

-Typically, equity incentive schemes contain vesting conditions, forfeiture provisions, repurchase rights in favour of the portfolio company or the PE investors in good or bad leaver situations, and acceleration mechanisms in the event of an exit.
+Typically, equity incentive schemes contain vesting conditions, forfeiture provisions, repurchase rights in favour of the portfolio company or the PE investors in good, medium or bad leaver situations, and acceleration mechanisms in the event of an exit.
 Further, the managers are usually required to enter into shareholders' agreements or similar contractual arrangements, providing for customary drag-along right, call options and right of first refusal in favour of the PE investors.

-ii Legal framework
+II Legal framework

 i Acquisition of control and minority interests